New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Observable effects of pulsars with LV

 \subsection{Orbital dynamics of binary pulsars}

-With LIV, the orbital dynamics of pulsars in binary systems will be modified~\cite{Bailey:2006fd}.
-With the technique of osculating elements, secular changes for orbital parameters after averaging over an orbit have been obtained~\cite{Bailey:2006fd}.
-The orbital-averaged secular change rates of orbital eccentricity $e$, longitude of periastron $\omega$, and projected semi-major axis of pulsar orbit $x$ are as follows~\cite{Bailey:2006fd,Shao:2014oha}
+With LV, the orbital dynamics of pulsars in binary systems will be modified~\cite{Bailey:2006fd}. \Reply{Within post-Newtonian approximation} and with the technique of osculating elements, secular changes for orbital parameters after averaging over an orbit have been obtained~\cite{Bailey:2006fd}.
+The orbital-averaged secular change rates of orbital eccentricity $e$, longitude of periastron $\omega$, and projected semi-major axis of pulsar orbit $x$ are as follows~\cite{Bailey:2006fd,Shao:2014oha} \Reply{ } The definitions of $n_{b}$, $F_{e}$, $\delta X$, and $\mathcal{V}_{\rm O}$ are